 Probation and Progress in the Program - If, in any semester of study, a candidate's graduate grade point average falls below 3.0 for all courses taken after admission to the program, the candidate will automatically be on academic probation.
 The candidate will be dismissed from the program following any second semester with a cumulative GPA below 3.0.
-A candidate in the program, who earns more two "Cs", or one "P" or one "F" in courses taken after admission, will be dismissed from the program.
+A candidate in the program, who earns more two "Cs", or one "D", or one "F" in courses taken after admission, will be dismissed from the program.

-Candidates who apply for and are selected to the Research Option will take CDS 899 for 3 hours and will take 6 hours of approved electives from areas such as CDS, CDF, EDF, ENG, EPY, NUR, OTS, PSY, and/or SED.
+Approved Electives in Communication Disorders/Research Option .......9 hours Candidates who apply for and are selected to the Research Option will take CDS 899 for 3 hours and will take 6 hours of approved electives from areas such as CDS, CDF, EDF, ENG, EPY, NUR, OTS, PSY, and/or SED.